agrilive/machine-learning-concepts/README.md

 Sensitivity = TP/(FN+TP)

-- Proportion of positive data points that are correctly classified as positive
+- Proportion of positive data points that are correctly classified as positive (e.g. proportion of people with the disease who are identified as positive)
+- Important in medical context

 3. False positive rate (specificity)

 Specificity = FP/(FP+TN)

-- Proportion of negative data points that are incorrectly classified as positive
+- Proportion of negative data points that are incorrectly classified as positive (e.g. proportion of people without the disease who are identified as negative)

 4. Area under curve